 - 1. The provider's signed treatment plan serves as the service order.
 A copy of the written order by the physician, licensed psychologist, nurse practitioner, or physician assistant for the services of the associate level professional. - 2.
-For visits beyond the unmanaged visits, a copy of the completed authorization request form and prior approval notification from the DHHS Utilization Review Contractor is required. - 3.
+For visits beyond the unmanaged visits, a copy of the completed authorization request form and prior approval notification from the PHP, PIHP, or UMutilization management contractor DHHS Utilization Review Contractor is required. - 3.
 All outpatient behavioral health services provided to a Medicaid beneficiary may be self-referred or referred by some other source.
 If the beneficiary is not self-referred, the referral must be documented in the health record.